amtessier/amtessier.github.io/_pages/cv.md

 Teaching
 ======
-For the courses I'm currently teaching, and my office hours, go back to my <a href="amtessier.github.io"> main page* </a>. <br>
+These days I teach various undergraduate and graduate courses in phonology, language acquisition, and other stuff probably.
+Most years I teach LING451, Acquisition of Phonology, in the January-April semester.
+If you're curious about a class I might teach, or my office hours, just email me. </a>. <br>
-For any courses you think I might have taught in the past, at the University of Alberta, the University of Michigan, Simon Fraser University, Michigan State University, or the 2013 or 2017 LSA Summer Institutes -- feel free to email me. <p>
+For any courses you think I might have taught in the past, at UBC, the University of Alberta, the University of Michigan, Simon Fraser University, Michigan State University, or the 2013 or 2017 LSA Summer Institutes -- feel free to email me. <p>

 Or!
-Maybe you would like to see my <a href="https://www.macmillanihe.com/page/detail/Phonological-Acquisition/?K=9780230293762"><b>textbook</b></a>?!
+Maybe you would like to see my <a href="https://www.bloomsbury.com/ca/phonological-acquisition-9780230293762/"><b>textbook</b></a>?!

 **Advising**
 ======
+*At the University of British Columbia*
+* Kaili Vesli, PhD student, in progress
+* Sijia Zhang, PhD student, in progress
+* Zara Gazelle Khalaji, MA student, in progress

+* Edward Leung, BA Honours Thesis (in progress)
+* Lauren Denusik, BA Honours Thesis (2020)

+MA Thesis Committees: Gina Pineda Mora (2021), Wendy Amoako (2020) PhD Thesis Committee: Emily Sadlier-Brown (in progress), Alex Ayala (in progress)

+Generals Papers committees: Alexander Angsonga

+*At the University of Michigan*
+* Rennie Pasquinelli, B.A.
+Honours Thesis (co-advised with Ioulia Kovelman) 2018.

+Generals Papers supervised: Justin Craft (co-advised with Andries Coetzee).

 *At the University of Alberta*
+* Tsung-Ying Chen, Ph.D. (co-advised with Robert Kirchner), 2012.
+* Tamara Sorenson Duncan, M.Sc. (co-advised with Johanne Paradis), 2010.
+* Marnie Krauss, M.Sc., 2008.

+* Jeff Klassen, B.A.
+Honours Thesis, 2009.
 * Lisa Elliott, B.A.
 Honours Thesis, 2008.
-* Jeff Klassen, B.A.
-Honours, 2009.
-* Marnie Krauss, M.Sc., 2008.
-* Tamara Sorenson Duncan, M.Sc. (co-advised with Johanne Paradis), 2010.
-* Tsung-Ying Chen, Ph.D. (co-advised with Robert Kirchner), 2012.

 Generals Papers supervised: Corey Telfer, Saliu Shittu, Lena Vasilyeva, Kayla Day.

-*At the University of Michigan*
-* Rennie Pasquinelli, B.A.
-Honours Thesis (co-advised with Ioulia Kovelman) 2018.
-Generals Papers supervised: Justin Craft (co-advised with Andries Coetzee).

-*At the University of British Columbia*
-* Wendy Kwakye Amoako, M.A. thesis committee member, 2020.

-* Kaili Vesli, PhD student, in progress
-* Emily Sadlier-Brown, Ph.D. student committee member, in progress Generals Papers committees: Alex Nastevski, Alexander Angsonga (in progress)

 </div>